RELIEF AND RECOVERY IN INDONESIA AFTER THE 2004 INDIAN OCEAN TSUNAMI

 In some places the earthquake cause the earth to shift more than a meter upwards., pushing coral reefs above the surface of the water.
 Damage to mangrove swamps in Aceh stretched along more than 1,000 miles of coastline.
 Hundreds of thousands of acres of forests in Indonesia were logged to harvest lumber for rebuilding.
 There were calls for donations of foreign lumber to reduce the amount of deforestation in Indonesia

-Life Returning to Normal in Indonesia After the Tsunami
+Life Returning to Normal — Kind Of — in Aceh, 17 Months After the Tsunami

 In Aceh, even in places that lost 75 percent of their population, markets were bustling against by mid January.
 Schools reopened in late January about a month after the disaster.
 There were many empty desks.
 Some kids didn’t realize their best friends were gone until they didn’t show up at school.
 At one school in Banda Aceh only 260 of the 620 enrolled students and 25 of the 75 teachers at the school showed up.
 In some cases schools were still filled with debris and books that were wet.
 An estimated 180,000 students had no schools to return to.
 Around 700 of the 1,100 schools in Aceh were destroyed or damaged.